This e-book is an actionable summary of how A/R teams in B2B companies could leverage blockchain to transform their business processes

 “Buyer generated purchase order and supplier received sales order is the same blockchain”

 This eliminates the need to

 All this results in accelerated settlements and improved cash flow.

 Increased trust among stakeholders through centralized credit information accessibility

-Blockchain technology would help increase trust among clients and vendors through easy access to buyer credit score across the supplier community based on buyer payment behavior, purchase history, validity of deductions claimed.
+Blockchain technology would help increase trust among clients and vendors through easy access to buyer credit score across the supplier community based on buyer payment behavior, purchase history, the validity of deductions claimed.
 The accumulated and stored history of transactions would help build trust and transparency among stakeholders.